SolidOS/issue-pane/Documentation/Configuration.md

 ## Future

 Currently (2019-09) there is no user interface tooling for guiding the user through the task of creating a new tracker.
-This would clearly be valuable! @@ link to isssue.
+This would clearly be valuable! @@ link to issue.
 Help would be great in making that.

+Other use

 The current method of storing all the issues in one file works for small projects but clearly doesn't scale with size or time.
 A plan is to use a `issueURITemplate`